A Federated Learning Approach to Anomaly Detection in Smart Buildings

 The rest of this paper is organized as follows.
 In Section 2, we provide a brief overview of centralized and federated learning approaches for anomaly detection in a smart building setting using IoT sensor data.
-In Section 3, we present the problem formulation and propose a novel federated learning architecture for anomaly detection in smart buildings.
+In Section 3, we present our federated learning system as well as our problem formulation and propose a novel federated learning architecture for anomaly detection in smart buildings.
 We discuss in detail the main components and algorithmic steps of the proposed framework.
 In Section 4, we present experimental results to demonstrate the superior performance of our approach in comparison with baseline methods.
 Finally, we conclude in Section 5 and point out future work directions.